 Rogers' most recent environmental solo show, Tender Alchemy, was exhibited in New York City at Jenn Singer Gallery in September 2015.
 Other recent exhibitions include I am from where I am, exploring ideas of homeland at The Paul Kane gallery in Dublin, and On Earth As It Is In Heaven, an exhibition in Rome which included paintings focused on political and environmental problems, accompanied by a catalogue with an introduction by Italian art critic and historian Achille Bonito Oliva.

 In 2016, Michelle Rogers was invited by the Secretary General of UN to attend and draw the signing of The Paris Climate Agreement.
 Later that year, Rogers was invited to an artists residency with The Earth Institute at Columbia University, where she began work on her large scale environmental work, Eco Venus, slated for exhibition at The Earth Institute in Fall 2018.

 In 2017, during Venice Biennale 52, Michelle Rogers’ large-scale painting Lampedusa - exploring the plight and flight of immigrants of Italy - was shown in St. George Church in Venice, as well as at Judson Memorial Church in New York City.
 Immediately following, Tread Softly, Rogers’ mid-career retrospective, was held at Rathfarnham Castle in Ireland as organized by The Office of Public Works.

-Rogers has an international collector base, and important Irish collections include Office of Public Works, Bank of Ireland, Department of Foreign Affairs, President Mary Robinson, Film Director Terry George and Queens University Belfast
+Michelle Rogers’ work is held in important international and Irish collections including the Office of Public Works, Bank of Ireland, Department of Foreign Affairs, President Mary Robinson, Film Director Terry George and Queens University Belfast.

-Rogers divides her time between Rome, New York, and Dublin
+The artist currently divides her time between Rome, New York, and Dublin.